howyeer/OVTR/README.md

 <p align="center"><img src="assets/Overview_ovtr.png" width="700"/></p>

 ## 💡 News
+* We update the files to resolve environment configuration and code execution issues.
+(2025-03-20)
 * We release the code, scripts and checkpoints on TAO
 * Our paper is accepted by ICLR 2025!